raghadAmangour/Story_time_final/README.md

 # story time Project
-# the project description: its a website that allow users to read story or write story and only writer can edit or delete his/her story
+# The project description: it's a website that allows users to read a story or write a story and only the writer can edit or delete his/her story

-# 1.Story Time - Website Overview
+# 1. Story Time - Website Overview

 Welcome to Story Time!
 Our website is dedicated to the magic of storytelling and its impact on children's development.
 Through captivating stories, we aim to foster a love for reading, ignite imagination, and provide valuable life lessons.